 subscribe, e-mail me.
 (I used to have a form you could use, but so many spammers were hitting it I gave up.)

 In addition to the fairly concise reporting of writing news in the regular edition, I also now offer an occasional "chatty version," with more personal commentary, that you can also subscribe to.
 The chatty version comes out much less often.

 If you decide you don't like either one, you can always unsubscribe; I have no interest in antagonizing readers by sending them things they don't want.

 If you've signed up for the newsletter and haven't received it, please e-mail me and let me know!
-Issue #75 went out February 8th.
+Issue #159 went out September 23rd.